 - Open Space

 - Protecting Home Farm

 - Future Development for Belmont Golf Course

 - Community Facilities

 - Infill Housing

 - Accessibility and Connectivity

 - Supporting local businesses

-Herefordshire Council are now publishing the plan for consultation.
-After this, the Neighbourhood Development Plan will then be examined by an Independent Examiner.
-The Examiner will then decide if the NDP should proceed to a local referendum.
+Herefordshire Council will check the Plan, and publish it for further consultation.
+The Neighbourhood Development Plan will then be examined by an Independent Examiner and following further revisions will be subject to a Referendum.